-Total Employment MD in April 2017 increased 0.3 percent since the prior period, March 2017, and increased by 2.2 percent since the same period of the prior year, April 2016.
-Temporary Employment MD increased by 0.2 percent since March 2017 and decreased by 6.3 percent since April 2016.
-Total Unemployed decreased by 6.0 percent since March 2017 and by 14 percent since April 2016.
-The Unemployment Rate decreased by 0.2 percentage points from March 2017, and decreased by 0.5 percentage points from April 2016.
+Total Employment MD in April 2018 increased 0.3 percent since the prior period and increased by 1.8 percent since the same period of the prior year.
+Temporary Employment MD decreased by 1.4 percent since the prior month and increased by 1.1 percent since the same period of the prior year.
+The Unemployment Rate decreased by 0.2 percentage points from the prior month, and increased by 0.7 percentage points from the prior year.
 Note that the month-to-month percent change uses seasonally adjusted data.

 The charts below provide a monthly view of MD and County-level employment by major industry sector and annual percent change in employment for each sector.